dariazhuk357/Capstone-Project-/README.md

 ## Machine Learning

-Find the following work here [Machine Learning](https://github.com/dariazhuk357/Crime-in-Los-Angeles/blob/master/Machine%20Learning/Capstone_Project_1-Machine%20Learning%20.ipynb)
+Find the following work here: [Machine Learning](https://github.com/dariazhuk357/Crime-in-Los-Angeles/blob/master/Machine%20Learning/Capstone_Project_1-Machine%20Learning%20.ipynb)
 The dataframe used for this section can be found here: [final data frame](https://github.com/dariazhuk357/Capstone_Project_1/tree/master/Feature%20Engineering/Final_Partitioned_DataFrame).

 Prior to building a machine learning model, missing variables in the 'Victim Sex', 'Victim Descent' and 'Victim Age' (previously labeled as 'Missing') were dropped.
 Additionally,'Victim Sex', 'Victim Descent' and 'Premise Description' variables were converted to categorical types.The 'Location' variable was split into two variables: 'Longitude' and 'Latitude'.